 - Limited to UI: While frontend testing provides valuable insights into user-facing issues, it doesn’t cover server-side performance problems such as slow database queries or overloaded servers.

-- Can Be Resource-Intensive: Comprehensive frontend testing requires various tools, browsers, and devices to test on which can be time-consuming and expensive.
-Unless you use a load testing tool that can simulate these browsers and devices like LoadView to help.
+- Can Be Resource-Intensive: Comprehensive frontend testing requires testing across multiple browsers, devices, and conditions, which can be time-consuming and expensive without a tool like LoadView that can simulate real browsers and user behavior.

-- Dependent on Backend: Sometimes, frontend performance issues stem from backend problems which makes it hard to isolate and address root causes without testing both layers.
+- Dependent on Backend: Sometimes, frontend performance issues stem from backend problems, making it hard to isolate and address root causes without testing both layers.

 Why and When to Use Backend Performance Testing

-Backend performance testing evaluates the server-side components of your application which typically includes databases, APIs, and server infrastructure.
-This ensures that your backend can handle high volumes of traffic, complex queries, and heavy processing load efficiently.
-It’s like a car engine that you want hidden under the hood.
-You want it to work flawlessly but still remain hidden from your users cause it most likely doesn’t look pretty.
+Backend performance testing evaluates the server-side components of your application, including databases, APIs, and server infrastructure.
+This ensures that your backend can efficiently handle high volumes of traffic, complex queries, and heavy processing loads.
+The backend is like the engine of a car: users may not see it directly, but they rely on it to work properly every time they use your application.

 Advantages of Backend Performance Testing